onthebay98/AdventureGame/README.md

 "stack exec functional-adventure-exe" to run

-Goal: Find the Golden Frying Pan, trade it for the Jarate, and bring the Jarate to TC Hydro to win the game!
+Goal: Find the Jarate, trade it for the Golden Frying Pan, and bring it to TC Hydro to win the game!

 Commands:
   | Inventory